udit1707/welcomeToKassandra/README.md

 # welcomeToKassandra

-## THEME: Azure for Industries

-### SUB-THEME: Retail

-### Problem Statement

-Predictive AI, machine learning, and analytics can help retailers unlock new opportunities with data.
-They're also reimagining their business using Mixed Reality solutions, IoT, hybrid cloud, and computer vision.
-Propose ideas to help retailers keep their supply chains agile with Microsoft Azure.

-Tell us how your idea can help retailers to create personalized customer experiences across channels, empowering employees, and keeping their supply chains agile, and provide gain visibility across your end-to-end supply chain, and unlock innovative business models with secure and scalable cloud-based technology.

-### Objective

 Our proposal aims to achieve the following three objective with the help of our application "Kassandra"-

 * Stock Management